-- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods) unless waived. - 2 MPP students must take at least 3 courses (9 credits) from his/her MPP concentration. - 3 MPP students can choose 2nd concentration and take up to 3 courses (9credits) from the concentration.
-Choosing 2nd concentration is optional for MPP students. - \ One advanced analytic(AA) courses will count as a concentration course (maximum 3 credits). - 4 MPP students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
+- 1 MPP students must take 2 core courses (6 credits: Analysis of Market and Public Policy, and Quantitative Methods) unless waived. - 2 MPP students must take at least 3 courses (9 credits) from their MPP concentration. - 3 MPP students can choose 2nd concentration and take up to 3 courses (9credits) from the concentration.
+Choosing 2nd concentration is optional for MPP students. - % One advanced analytic (AA) course will be counted as a concentration course (maximum 3 credits). - 4 MPP students must also complete 3 credits from basic level English course (Language in Public Policy and Management).
 English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + One English Advanced Course; if waived: Two Advanced English Courses).

-- In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each term: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th term.
-Students who plan to do a SRP must take one elective course instead of the seminar course.
+- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week of each term: a final thesis, a final report for the capstone project, or one SRP (3 credits each). - 2 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 5th term.
+Students who plan to do a SRP must take one elective course instead of the seminar course. - e.g.) A MPP student must complete the following requirements to complete the TI concentration.